AmigaGPU/fat-agnus/voicemeeeter_mixers_small_howto.md

 The VoiceMeeeter mixing console has its own strong points.
 Almost _limitless_ ammount of connections are possible through the **Virtual Audio Cable** system.
 Of course there are limits, which are imposed by your computer hardware but you are quite flexible to patch audio sources to the mixer.

 Because you can also interface with VST-Realtime effects a whole world opens up for you.
 I have connected nice 'analog'(**) compressors, limiters & delays via a VST-host that I love, thus creating a full fledged mixing console with an FX-rack controlled via my VST-host.

+I've just run another session with my favourite VST host.
+Since I use it purely as an FX rack, only inputs and outputs are important for me to look at, apart from the dB levels of the audio streams.
+I have a few screenshots here <https://imgur.com/kzhUZTj>

+As you can see I love using _analog_ type effects, esp when it comes down to compressors limiters and gates (which I use for mic's)

 (*)
 This doc is synced via **github**.
 This is the link to the latest update in the repository